How we set your rent and service charges

 More information on how we can help you can be found at https://www.coastalha.co.uk/i-cant-pay-my-rent/

-Why has my rent changed?
+Why is my rent changing?

-Coastal is a social business with rents as the primary income stream.
+Beacon is a social business with rents as the primary income stream.
 We don’t make profits for shareholders and all income pays for the buildings and services we provide.
 The costs of building and services typically increase annually, and we apply an annual uplift to the rent roll to ensure we can continue to provide safe buildings and quality services.

-Coastal aims to provide safe, quality homes for less than you’d pay a private landlord.
+Beacon aims to provide safe, quality homes for less than you’d pay a private landlord.

 What is my rent spent on?